mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "State your business!" one of the silhouettes spoke.
 She spoke with authority, "You should be at your posted position by now."

-"We have the Heikoan!"
+"We have the Heikoi!"
 Shinna replied.

 The people on the tower were confused, so they sent someone down the tower and gestured to Shinna to hold steady.